 Same Result = Same Diagram

 Some of these different shoelace tying methods actually form the identical finished knot.
-In fact, three of the "Regular" shoelace knots use the identical finished diagram, as do three of the "Secure" shoelace knots.
+In fact, three of the “Regular” shoelace knots use the identical finished diagram, as do three of the “Secure” shoelace knots as well as two of the “Decorative” shoelace knots.

 Regular Shoelace Knots